 One of the highest value parts of an internal combustion engine car is the engine.
 With an Electric vehicle, the battery and electric motors take over that role.
 However, only BYD makes their own batteries.
 Carmakers are simply making less of the car/battery/engines overall package, so they keep less of the profits.
 In the end selling 100 EVs is the same as selling perhaps 60 or 70 internal combustion engine vehicles.
 The profit can be strong, as the labour is less, and there are so many less parts, that once the market reaches a similar scale as is no longer dealing with the costs that occur during ramp while demand is rising rapidly leading to supply shortages, the costs will be lower.

-The Problem Is Only The New ‘Start-ups’ Will See Sales Increase.
+The Problem Is Almost No one but The New ‘Start-ups’ Will See Sales Increase.

 Asset And Finance Disruption.